ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 `assertion_formats` (array of strings):
 : An array of requested assertion formats.
 Possible values include
     `id_token` for an OpenID Connect ID Token ({{OIDC}}) and `saml2` for a SAML 2 assertion ({{SAML2}}).
-Additional assertion formats are defined by the [Assertion Formats Registry](#IANA-assertion-formats).
+Additional assertion formats are defined by the [GNAP Assertion Formats Registry](#IANA-assertion-formats).
     REQUIRED if assertions are requested.

 `sub_ids` (array of objects):